Community Health Improvement Plan

 Mobilizing for Action through Planning and Partnerships (MAPP) is a strategic framework for organizations, coalitions, and community members to work together for improved health and well-being for all.
 Locally we call the process MAPP2Health.

-Since 2009, Blue Ridge Health District (BRHD) has completed a MAPP2Health community health assessment and improvement plan in partnership with its Core Group members- UVA Health and Sentara Martha Jefferson Hospital – and community organizations and members.
-The Core Group has published five MAPP2Health Reports, the most recent in 2022.
+Since 2009, Blue Ridge Health District (BRHD) has completed five MAPP2Health community health assessments (CHA) and improvement plans (CHIP) in partnership with the other two Core Group members – UVA Health and Sentara Martha Jefferson Hospital – and community organizations.
+The Core Group has published the resulting five MAPP2Health Reports, the most recent in 2022.

 CHIP